Posting to a Company Page on Social Media: The 2 Most Important Things to Remember

 So, what do you do?
 You either instinctively know what’s appropriate, and work your page as if you were everyone’s best friend.
 (Which you are!…)

 … Or you post what you want, including strongly worded political and religious opinions as well as jokes that might be inappropriate for parts of your network.
-The people who do this kind of thing often think that “if they don’t like it then its their problem”.
-Over time people who don’t like it will unfriend, unfollow or mute your ramblings.
+The people who do this kind of thing often think that “if they don’t like it, then it’s their problem”.
+Over time, people who don’t like it will unfriend, unfollow or mute your ramblings.

-1)Do not speak as yourself unless you identify yourself.
+1)Don’t speak as yourself unless you identify yourself.

 2) Don’t be negative.

 As my Mother (and perhaps your Mother) always said, “if you can’t say anything nice, then don’t say anything at all”.

 - Think of every update on social media as a mini-press release.

-- Never say anything negative or anger inducing under any circumstances.
+- Never say anything negative or anger-inducing under any circumstances.